My 7-year-old is begging for a backyard trampoline, but I'm concerned that she could hurt herself while jumping. Am I

 Trampoline jumping poses a high risk of injury for children.
-The activity can result in sprains and fractures in the arms or legs — as well as potentially serious head and neck injuries.
+The activity can result in sprains and fractures in the arms or legs — as well as head and neck injuries.
 The risk of injury is so high that the American Academy of Pediatrics strongly discourages the use of trampolines at home.
-Trampoline park injuries also are an area of emerging concern.
+Trampoline park injuries also are on the rise.

 If you allow your child to use a trampoline, follow these important safety rules:

 - Use safety nets and pads.
 For home trampolines, install a trampoline enclosure — a special net designed to surround the trampoline — and cover the trampoline's frame, springs and surrounding landing surfaces with protective pads.
 Regularly check the equipment for tears, detachments and deterioration.

 - Limit trampoline activity.
 Don't allow a child younger than age 6 years to use the trampoline.
 Allow only one person to use the trampoline at a time.
-Don't allow somersaults or other potentially risky moves on the trampoline without supervision, instruction and proper use of protective equipment such as a harness.
+Don't allow flying somersaults or other potentially risky moves on the trampoline without supervision, instruction and proper use of protective equipment such as a harness.